Academic Catalogs

 Child Development Center

-Boys & Girls Clubs of Huntington Valley offers award-winning childcare and enrichment programs for children as young as 6-weeks-old up to kids in 8th grade, all right on campus at Golden West College.
+Boys & Girls Clubs of Huntington Valley offers award-winning childcare and enrichment programs for children as young as 6 weeks old up to kids in 8th grade, all right on campus at Golden West College.
 All Golden West College full-time students, faculty, and staff are eligible for a 20% discount and those whose incomes are eligible can qualify for discounts of up to 50%.
 Ask the Club's staff for details.
 The Club’s Robert Mayer Child Development Preschool is open from 7am - 6pm, Monday - Friday.
-The Preschool offers licensed childcare for infants as young as six weeks, toddlers, preschoolers, and transitional kindergartners.
-Call 714-899-5100 for more information.
-The Club's caring staff will help your child learn, play, and make friends.
+The Preschool offers licensed childcare for infants, toddlers, preschoolers, and transitional kindergartners.
+Our experienced staff provide high quality, loving care that you can always count on.
+Call 714-891-4714 to learn more.
 The Club’s Pacific Life Foundation Branch is open from 6:30am - 6:00pm Monday - Friday and is located right next door to the Preschool.
 The Club offers before and after school programs with transportation to/from local schools as well as full days during summer and school holidays for youth in grades K-8.
 The Club offers homework help, STEM and robotics programs, cooking classes, art programs, sports programs, academic support, enrichment activities, recreation programs, and more for kids in grades K-8.
 Call 714-899-5900 for more information.
 Learn more or register online for programs for all ages at https://bgchv.com/.

 (714) 895-8999